jorgeatgu/base-rollup-d3/README.md

-# Rollup base d3
+# ROLLUP BASE D3

 WIP[🤖]

+Starter kit for data-viz projects with d3/js/postcss.
-Migrating my starter project kit from Gulp to Rollup.
-The starter kit is ready to work with a reduced version of d3 based on importing only the necessary modules.
+The starter kit is ready to work with a reduced version of d3 based on importing only the [necessary modules](https://github.com/jorgeatgu/base-rollup-d3/blob/master/src/js/d3.js).

+## Plugins

 postCSS to CSS
 Babel to JS